 Interviews and related

 Interview with an Expert–Gerardo Gacharná, interview by Leyla Torres for Origamigos, the OrigamiSpirit membership, in 2021.

-Neorigami: A collaborative blog for creators to showcase their models, diagrams, and ideas; 2011 - 2017.
+Neorigami: A collaborative blog for creators to showcase their models, diagrams, and ideas, between 2011 and 2017.